nitrico/LastAdapter/README.md

 </layout>
 ```

-It is important that all the item types have the same variable name, in this case "item".
+**It is important that all the item types have the same variable name**, in this case "item".
 This name is passed to the adapter builder as BR.variableName, in this case BR.item

 #### Java